krnak/ztrezor/doc/zcash_overview.md

 ## Pallas and Vesta curves

-Orchard uses a pair of curves _Pasta_ and _Vesta_ for EC cryptography.
+Orchard uses a pair of elliptic curves _Pasta_ and _Vesta_.
 These Weierstrass curves defined by equation

 ```
 y^2 = x^3 + 5